-On April 29, 1945, with Benito Mussolini dead and Allied forces getting ever closer to taking Berlin, Adolf Hitler knew he had little choice but to end his own life.
+On April 29, 1945, with Benito Mussolini deceased and Allied forces getting ever closer to taking Berlin, Adolf Hitler knew he had little choice but to end his own life.
 There was no escape, and getting captured wasn't an option.
-To confirm he'd really be able to end his own life, Hitler - a man for whom no behavior seems beyond the pale - did the unthinkable.
-He tested his poison out on his loyal dog, Blondi.
-And it worked.
+To confirm he'd really be able to end his own life, Hitler - a man for whom no behavior seems beyond the pale - did the unthinkable: he tested his poison out on his loyal dog, Blondi.

-That's right, before he killed himself on April 30, 1945, Hitler killed his dog with cyanide capsules just to make sure they worked.
-Hitler raised Blondi from puppy hood, after receiving her as a gift in 1941.
+That's right.
+Before Hitler terminated his own life on April 30, 1945, he ended his dog with cyanide capsules just to make sure they worked.
+Hitler raised Blondi from puppyhood, after receiving her as a gift in 1941.
 And by all accounts he loved his German Shepherd.
 When he wasn't using her as propaganda, he was playing fetch with Blondi and snuggling up beside her at night.
-However, no amount of love could keep Blondi alive after Hitler began staring down the barrel of his own death.
-And Blondi wasn't the only dog killed during Hitler's suicide ending.
-Her puppies and Eva Braun's Scottish Terriers were taken outside and shot.
+However, no amount of love could keep Blondi alive after Hitler began staring down the barrel of his own end.
+And Blondi wasn't the only dog terminated during Hitler's impending demise.
+Blondi's puppies, as well as Eva Braun's Scottish Terriers, were ordered to be taken outside and put down.

 Blondi Moved Into The Führerbunker With Hitler In 1945, And Eva Braun Wasn't Happy About It